Wertik/Milestones/README.md

 PLANS:
   - First of all, estabilishing the core system, then adding up stuff.
   - adding lang.yml to achieve the top level customisation
-  - item data support (planned from the start, just wanter to setup the system first)

 ABOUT:
   I'm still in the early process of learning Java.
 My structures are simple and made out of basic commands and syntaxes, easy to understand.